pmahnke/stmgrts/_posts/2005/2005-10-20-half_term_hallo.md

 We are trying to assemble a list of some *half-term* and *Halloween* activities for families.

-If you know of any, please forward them on to us at: <content@stmargarets.london>.
+If you know of any, please forward them on to us at: [content@stmargarets.london](mailto:content@stmargarets.london).

 General
 -------